Indonesia’s Muslim Counter Radicalization Movements

 Thank you very much, Bob, and thank you very much for having me here.
 It’s a great pleasure, and for me also a great pleasure to say some things about Indonesia.
 I’ll clarify some of the ideological and theological developments within Indonesian Islam, but I will intersperse those with some more personal stories, which I think will bring home at least some of the flavor of the dominant forms of Indonesian Islam.

-But a lot of self-criticism in the West because of those attacks.
-But one counter needs to be made that for every such attack, there are ten or twenty attacks going if I can put it this way in the other way.
+There was a lot of self-criticism in the West because of those attacks, but one counter needs to be made that for every such attack, there are ten or twenty attacks going if I can put it this way in the other way.
 Indeed, if you take Nigeria alone, there would be ten or twenty such attacks going on very regularly, and not many people pointed this out.

 But earlier this year on March 24 about two weeks after those killings in New Zealand, there was a remarkable article in the London newspaper The Daily Telegraph.
 It was titled, “How can we prevent another atrocity like the one in Christchurch?”
 It stressed many things, but it also stressed the urgent need to address – and I quote – the “problematic elements of Islamic orthodoxy… [including] jihadist doctrine, goals and strategy [that] can be traced to specific tenets of orthodox, authoritative Islam and its historic practice.”